roeegro/SwimFix/README.md

         - 18 keypoint body keypoint estimation based on the OpenPose library.
     - **Performance Assessment** of the swimmer:
 	    - Error detection including multiple error types.
-	    - Manuel error annotation on selected video frames
+	    - Manual error fixing over the frames
 	    -
     - **Extraction & Visualization** of various performance measures:
 		- The keypoints' coordinates.